scottz64/fabric-v0.6-release-criteria/performance/README.md

 * **ccType**: chaincode type

   * auction: The first argument in the query and invoke request is incremented by 1 for every transaction.
-And, the invoke payload is made of a random string with a random size between 1KB to 2KB.
-This will make all invoke trnasactions different.
+And, the invoke payload is made of a random string with various size between payLoadMin and payLoadMax defined in ccOptions.

   * general: The arguments of transaction request are taken from the user input json file without any changes.

+* **ccOptions**: chaincode options
-* **auctionKey**: the starting transaction key index, this is used when the ccType is auction which requires different key for every invoke.
+  * keyStart: the starting transaction key index, this is used when the ccType is auction which requires a unique key for each invoke.

+  * payLoadMin: minimum size in bytes of the payload.
+The payload is made of random string with various size between payLoadMin and payLoadMax.

+  * payLoadMax: maximum size in bytes of the payload

 * **deploy**: deploy contents